Pittsboro Business Bankruptcy Attorneys

 - Raise your credit score.
 Your score will take a hard hit when filing for a Chapter 7 bankruptcy, and the filing will remain on your credit report for 10 years.
 That said, if you work on rebuilding your credit by getting a secured credit card or a credit-builder loan, you can start rebuilding your credit score immediately and bring it back up in as little as a year.

-Types of Bankruptcy for Consumers and Businesses
+Types of Bankruptcy for Businesses

-The three main types of bankruptcy we deal with are Chapter 7, Chapter 11, and Chapter 13 bankruptcy.
+The three main types of consumer bankruptcy we deal with are Chapter 7, Chapter 11, and Chapter 13 bankruptcy.

 Chapter 11 bankruptcy is primarily for businesses under extreme financial strain.
 Under Chapter 11, you get to keep your business and assets, and creditors must stop collection activities.
 Still, you’ll be required to make a reorganization plan that must be approved by creditors and a North Carolina bankruptcy court.
 This reorganization plan must clearly show how you plan to bring the business back to profitability.
 Chapter 11 is a complex process that can be expensive and time-consuming, so it isn’t for everyone, but it can allow businesses in a temporary slump to return to making money.

-Chapter 13 bankruptcy is usually best for consumers who still retain valuable property and have the ability to pay off their debt if given the time.
+Chapter 13 bankruptcy is usually best for those who still retain valuable property and have the ability to pay off their debt if given the time.
 Filing for Chapter 13 involves coming up with a repayment plan to satisfy all your creditors and paying off your debt over a set period, usually 3-5 years.
 The benefits of Chapter 13 are that, in most cases, you can retain ownership of items used as collateral for secured loans, like your car or your home, as long as you continue to make the planned payments.

-Call Bradford Law Offices, PLLC Today
+Call Bradford Law Offices Today